micmejia/bible-dump/AMPC/Matthew/Matt 2.md

-Now after they had gone, behold, an angel of the Lord appeared to Joseph in a dream and said, Get up! [[^k]Tenderly] take _unto you_ the young Child and His mother and flee to Egypt; and remain there till I tell you [otherwise], for Herod intends to search for the Child in order to destroy Him.
+Now after they had gone, behold, an angel of the Lord appeared to Joseph in a dream and said, Get up!
+[Tenderly] take _unto you_ the young Child and His mother and flee to Egypt; and remain there till I tell you [otherwise], for Herod intends to search for the Child in order to destroy Him.